 Someone can observe a fair number of sunrises without becoming jaded.
 There is often an unprecedented observable variation in the pattern and thickness of clouds, which changes the corresponding array of colours.
 Add to it the sense of scale and the feeling of rejuvenation with every dawn, and each sunrise has the potential of inspiring a line like Cat Stevens’ “Morning has broken like the first morning”.

 So far I have only walked through Arizona’s Petrified Forest once, but I cannot imagine being jaded from repeated hikes.
 Almost every log of stone appears unique, and its perception, as every good photographer realises, is influenced by lighting conditions.
 Touching them is not monotonous either.
-In some petrified wood, the ends of the logs are rugged; in others the mineral has been cleaved as if sliced by a machine.
+In some petrified wood, the ends of the logs are rugged; in others the mineral has been cleaved, as if by a blade.
 In others, the ridges and the grain of the original tree are preserved.

 And what intensifies the sense of wonderment is the mechanism that created these masterpieces of natural history.
 Remarkably the first rigorous laboratory study was only published recently in May of 2016.
 As the authors Marisa Acosta and George Mustoe pointed out, prior to their research explanations of petrified wood’s colour were derived from an unpublished analysis of limited rock samples and from speculation.

 The story of Arizona’s petrified wood started about 225 million years ago during the Late Triassic period, when all land was part of a splitting Pangaea, when dinosaurs and large reptiles dominated.
-Flowering plants had not yet evolved, so there were no poplars, maples or any of Arizona’s national tree–the palo verde.
-Cacti, also being angiosperms, had not arisen either, and they would not have lived there anyway because the land within present-day Arizona was at the time a lush subtropical forest filled with the ancestors of present day conifers.
+Flowering plants had not yet evolved, so there were no poplars, maples or palo verdes, Arizona’s national tree.
+Cacti, also being angiosperms, had not arisen either, and they would not have lived there anyway because the land within present-day Arizona was then a lush subtropical forest filled with the ancestors of present day conifers.
 In one area, these clung to eroding riverbanks and the trees fell into streams.
 Buried in flood plains, they were out of contact with oxygen.
 Anaerobic conditions slowed their decomposition.
 That in itself would not have been sufficient for petrification (the process of turning into stone without seeing Medusa’s head 🙂 .
-There was a lot of volcanic ash nearby, which introduced silica into the ground water probably in the form of Si(OH)4.
+There was a lot of volcanic ash nearby, which introduced silica into the ground water,probably in the form of Si(OH)4.
 With the cell walls still intact, their cellulose and lignin (components of wood) had an affinity for silica.
 How the silica(quartz) formed chemically from Si(OH)4 is a mystery so far because the process has not been replicated in the lab.

 It was previously believed that ions of copper, chromium, manganese and aluminate were responsible for the assortment of colours in petrified wood.
 But the authors collected over 30 samples from 3 sites in Arizona, including the Petrified Natural Park and also from Nevada, Oregon and Zimbabwe.
 Using a petrographic machine they prepared 200 um slides and then used Laser Ablation Inductively Coupled Plasma Mass Spectrometry(LA-ICP-MS) to identify the key impurity colouring the silica.
 The technique is highly sensitive in identifying elements directly on solid samples.
 Using LA-ICP-MS they began by focusing a laser beam on each thin rock sample to generate fine particles.
 The ablated particles were then transported to the secondary excitation source of the ICP-MS instrument for digestion and ionization of the sampled mass.
 The excited ions in the plasma torch were finally sent to a mass spectrometer detector for elemental analysis.

-The Petrified Forest is in essence a nature-made museum of art, history and chemistry.
+The Petrified Forest is in essence a nature-made museum of art, history and geochemistry.